kzamojcin/personal_template/notes/stepByStepHowToCreateAbasicTemplate.md

 </picture>
 ```

-By adding higher resolution of images to each media query we cover retina displays as well ( which are of higher pixel density )
+By adding higher resolution of images to each media query we cover retina type of  displays as well ( which are of higher pixel density )

 4. A way to tell the browser at what width the img is going to be displayed, IF NOT full window width.
 For same & different cropping.